harper-rhett/clockwork-engine/README.md

 Right click on your project in the Solution Explorer, and select publish.
 For the build target, choose folder.
 Set the output location to wherever you desire your build land.
 Congratulations!
 You have just created a publish profile.

 Click "show all settings" and change the configuration to "release" and the deployment mode to "self-contained."
-Drop down "file publish options" and enable "produce single file" and "trim unused code."
+Drop down "file publish options" and enable "produce single file."
 Now save your changes and slap that big ol' "publish" button.
 The build folder should be generated in the location you defined, and you can zip the folder up and send it out!

 ## Contributing
 I am largely open to suggestions and criticisms, but __I am not open to pull requests__.
 This is a learning opportunity, and so building this framework line-by-line is important to me.
 In the __very distant__ future I may even replace Raylib with my own graphics library, and create a custom physics engine.
 Along the way, I would like to make 2D and 3D level editors, and possibly node-based shader and texture editors as well.
 If you are frustrated with any aspect of this engine, I encourage you to submit an issue.
 I intend to listen to all criticisms and adjust my engine accordingly.